muxinc/example-ios-live-streaming/README.md

 [![Swift Version](https://img.shields.io/badge/language-swift%204.0-brightgreen.svg)](https://developer.apple.com/swift) [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/muxinc/example-ios-live-streaming/blob/master/LICENSE)

+## Welcome

+Our sample app uses a couple open source projects and Xcode configurations in order to get live streaming up and running quickly.
+To make this easy, we recommend using the [CocoaPods](http://cocoapods.org) dependency manager for iOS.
+Once you have cloned this repo and installed CocoaPods, you are a couple steps away from streaming.

 ## Quick Start

 ### Sample Project Setup

-The sample project uses [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) a dependency manager for iOS.

-After cloning this project and installing [CocoaPods](https://guides.cocoapods.org/using/getting-started.html), run the following command to get setup:
+After cloning this project and installing [CocoaPods](https://guides.cocoapods.org/using/getting-started.html), run the following command from the project directory to get setup:

 ```sh
 make setup && make pods
 ```

-Then just open the workspace to then build and run.
+Then just open the workspace and click play to build and run.

 ```sh
 open *workspace
 ```

+### Components

+- `MuxLive.swift` is a component that provides the basic network streaming capabilities and properties for configuration.

+- `MuxLiveConfiguration.swift` describes `MuxLive.swift`'s configuration properties.

+- `MuxBroadcastViewController.swift` provides a simple camera user interface and wraps `MuxLive.swift`, providing examples on how to use `MuxLive.swift` directly (if that is preferred).

 ### Integration

-You can follow along with the code from the sample project's 'ViewController.swift' or install all the source files in the following ways:
+If you'd like to integrate these components into your app directly (instead of using them as a reference), you can follow along with the code from the sample project's 'ViewController.swift' and install all the source files in the following ways:

 ```ruby